InternetFriendsAdventures/InternetFriendsAdventures.github.io/_pages/MSPaintHellaFuntimeAdventureFriends/friends/Rolf.md

 ### Traits

-* Brings one self-powered consold and three games of your choice
+* Brings one self-powered console and three games of your choice
 * Plays video games with you
-* Can't progect you or himself
+* Can't protect you or himself
 * Self powered television also included